symfony/symfony-docs/cookbook/controller/error_pages.rst

 are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.

-In the `development environment`_ Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you quickly discover the root problem.
+In the `development environment`_, Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you quickly discover the root problem:

 .. image:: /images/cookbook/controller/error_pages/exceptions-in-dev-environment.png
    :alt: A typical exception page in development environment

-Since these pages contain a lot of sensitive internal information about your application, in production environment Symfony displays instead a simple and generic **error page**:
+Since these pages contain a lot of sensitive internal information, Symfony won't display them in the production environment.
+Instead, it'll show a simple and generic **error page**:

 .. image:: /images/cookbook/controller/error_pages/errors-in-prod-environment.png